llbd/learngit/readme.txt

-Git is a versioncontrol system.
+Git is a distributed versioncontrol system.
 Git is free software.